Incense Product Guide

 What is it used for?

 Incense plays an integral role in various religious and cultural ceremonies, particularly in Hinduism and Buddhism.
 Hindus use it as part of their daily prayer in the home and at the temple.
-Plenty of people use it not because it carries any particular meaning, but simply because of the pleasant and relaxing aroma it gives off.
 Though enthusiasts may not use it in any formal ceremony, it still has connections with spirituality and a lot of people use it in contexts of mindfulness, meditation and yoga.

 Others may use it simply because they like the aroma or to create a particular ambience in the home.
 People also use it as an alternative to air freshener or odour coverers to mask unpleasant or unwanted smells in the home.